Managing Deployments

 For a description of each property, see the Data Collector documentation or the Transformer documentation.

-- To save your changes and return to the deployment wizard, click Save, and then click OK.
+- To save your changes, click Save, and then click OK.

-- Click Start & Generate Install Script to start the deployment and generate the updated engine installation script that includes the proxy environment variables.
+- Select the deployment and click Start to start the deployment and generate the updated engine installation script that includes the proxy environment variables.

 - Select whether the installation script runs an engine instance as a foreground or background process.